mosra/magnum-website/content/packages.rst

 =================================

-An interactive script building and installing ``*.deb`` packages of the latest Git revision, contributed by :gh:`catdotjs`, is available:
+An interactive script building and installing ``*.deb`` packages of the latest Git revision, contributed by https://git.thenight.club/cat, is available:
 `deb.sh <{static}/packages/deb.sh>`_.
 Alternatively, if you feel adventurous, you can pipe it straight to shell: